gavacq/greengrocer/README.md

 2. open postgreSQL interactive terminal (psql) inside the project's root directory
 3. run `\i db/schema/schema.sql` to create the tables
 4. run `\i db/seeds/01_users.sql` to seed the database
-5. create a .env file inside the server directory and fill in the required fields
+5. create a .env file inside the server directory and fill in the required fields:
 ```
 DB_HOST=hostname
 DB_USER=username